 Annex Property Reimagined

 In 2023 the Town of Vienna sought feedback from residents, exploring the opportunity to construct a recreational aquatics and fitness center at 301 Center St., S. The result was conceptual designs for the project, include a state-of-the-art facility encompassing approximately 24,500 square feet with ample parking for visitors.
-The conception, pictured below, intends to cater to a wide range of recreational and fitness needs, ensuring a welcoming environment for all ages and physical abilities.
+The conception intends to cater to a wide range of recreational and fitness needs, ensuring a welcoming environment for all ages and physical abilities.

-Facilities
+Proposed Facilities

 Additional Amenities